lucaswkuipers/LucasUtilities/README.md

 ## License

-LucasUtilities is available under the MIT license.
+Utilities is available under the MIT license.
 See the LICENSE file for more info.